Newtonian (plain ol' inverse square) part

 For points within 0.03 AU of Saturn and Jupiter, the effects of the satellites of each of those planets are included separately.
 (This includes all four Galileans for Jupiter, and Tethys, Dione, Rhea, Titan, and Iapetus for Saturn.)
 Beyond that distance, the masses of these satellites are "thrown in" to their primaries.

 The equatorial "bulge" (J2) terms, and the smaller J3 and J4 zonal terms, are included for the Earth, Mars, and all four gas giants, when within 0.015 AU of the planets in question.
 (J3 accounts for a planet being a little bit "pear-shaped".
 I don't know of a simple, non-mathematical way to explain J4.)
-This is, however, not the "whole story"; there are fairly elaborate models for the gravitational fields of the Earth and Mars and moon.
-People dealing with low-orbiting satellites of those objects have to include a lot of spherical harmonic terms to model satellite motion correctly.
-Find_Orb (at least as of October 2015) doesn't handle those terms yet.
-(I've been working on it, but there seem to be some strange things going on, probably due to bugs in the code.)
+This is, however, not the "whole story"; there are fairly elaborate models for the gravitational fields of all four inner planets and the Earth's moon, running (in some cases) to tens of thousands of terms.
+Such models also exist for Ceres and Vesta.

-This has only recently (October 2015) been added, and is somewhat experimental.
-Only the earth's atmosphere is currently modelled, though it would not be too difficult to generalize the code to include the atmospheres of Mars, Saturn, Venus, and Titan.
+This was added in October 2015, in anticipation of the re-entry into Earth's atmosphere of WT1190F.
+Only the earth's atmosphere is currently modelled, though it would not be too difficult to generalize the code to include the atmospheres of Mars, Saturn, Venus, and Titan (because models of the average atmospheric density as a function of altitude are available for those objects).

 The key parameter for determining deceleration due to drag is the area/mass ratio (AMR).
 Fortunately, this is exactly the parameter that is determined when measuring the effects of solar radiation pressure.
 If you're turned SRP on in Find_Orb's force model, and have determined (or constrained) a particular AMR, Find_Orb will turn on atmospheric drag using that value.